 (As told to Mehul Vora)

 It felt really special.
-I was having a great time until one day, when I saw a sudden change in Aditya.
+I was having a great time until one day when I saw a sudden change in Aditya.
 He was behaving weirdly.
 One Friday, Aditya came home and I was in the kitchen.
 He grabbed me and took me inside the room and locked the door.
 We made love and when it was all over it was Monday morning.
 The door opened and Aditya stepped out of the house only to get food, from some restaurant.
 He would lock the bedroom, so I had no chance of going out.
-The maid was sent for long leave.
+The maid was sent for a long leave.
 I did not see any other human being.
 For almost three days I did not see the outside world, all we did was make love.
 When I tried to resist or protest, Aditya would not listen but forced himself on me.